nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format 1: `reminder numOfDays`

-* `reminder 7` will give you a list containing all items that are expiring in 7 days.
+* `reminder 7` will give you a list containing all items that are expiring within the next 7 days.
 *  Items without expiry date will not be shown.
 *  The numOfDays **must be a positive integer** 1, 2, 3, …​